federicavinciguerra/PoliMi-PlantHealth-CNN/README.md

 The project utilizes a series of CNN architectures, applying transfer learning with models such as ResNet-152 and ConvNext to improve classification accuracy.
 The final model integrates these techniques:

 1. **Baseline CNN**: Initial model with basic convolutional and pooling layers.
-2. **Transfer Learning**: Usinng pre-trained models on ImageNet like ResNet and EfficientNet.
+2. **Transfer Learning**: Using pre-trained models on ImageNet like ResNet.
 3. **Fine tuning**: Fine-tuning pre-trained models like ResNet and EfficientNet.
-4. **Ensemble Learning**: Combining multiple models for robust performance.
 5. **Data Augmentation**: Enhancing model generalization through transformations.

 The model training includes tuning hyperparameters, experimenting with various data augmentation strategies, and optimizing metrics.

-## Testing on CodaLab

-The model was tested on CodaLab, as part of the Politecnico di Milano challenge for the course **Artificial Neural Networks and Deep Learning**.
-CodaLab provided an online environment to evaluate and benchmark the model's performance against other submissions in the competition.

-## Contributors
-- Federica Vinciguerra
-- Marton Barta
-- Al Kamber